NetSuite 2018.2 Token-Based Authentication¶

 You must first enable TBA within your NetSuite organization, and then configure your Harmony integration to authenticate with NetSuite using TBA.
 We provide step-by-step instructions and recommendations for setting roles and permissions in NetSuite in Enabling TBA in NetSuite.
 After TBA is enabled, configuring the NetSuite connection in Harmony can be done in several ways:

-- Using NetSuite TBA in a Web Service Method: If you are connecting to NetSuite through Harmony by using a web service method, manual changes to your project are required; the recommended setup requires using at least version 8.24.2 of Jitterbit Studio and 8.24 of Agents.
+- Using a Web Service Method: If you are connecting to NetSuite through Harmony by using a web service method, manual changes to your project are required; the recommended setup requires using at least version 8.24.2 of Jitterbit Studio and 8.24 of Agents.

-- Using NetSuite TBA by Calling a RESTlet from an HTTP Source or Target: If you are connecting to NetSuite through Harmony by calling a NetSuite RESTlet through an HTTP source or target, an authentication header must be provided; the recommended setup requires using at least version 8.24.2 of Jitterbit Studio and 8.24 of Agents.
+- Calling a RESTlet from an HTTP Source or Target: If you are connecting to NetSuite through Harmony by calling a NetSuite RESTlet through an HTTP source or target, an authentication header must be provided; the recommended setup requires using at least version 8.24.2 of Jitterbit Studio and 8.24 of Agents.

-- Using NetSuite TBA by Calling a RESTlet from a Local File Source: Another option for connecting to NetSuite from Harmony is to call a NetSuite RESTlet from a local file source.
+- Calling a RESTlet from a Local File Source: Another option for connecting to NetSuite from Harmony is to call a NetSuite RESTlet from a local file source.
 This can be done only on Private Agents.